fosterrath-mila/ift6759/howto-submit.md

 In order to ensure a streamlined and easy project submission, please follow these guidelines.
 Please note that failure to follow these guidelines can result in a submission that will not be accepted.

-We have also opened [issues](https://github.com/mila-udem/ift6759/issues) on github.
-This is a great place to ask your questions, that way others can see responses as well.
-You can also come talk to us during class and office hours or send us emails.

 ## How to submit

 You will be submitting your entire projects on the Helios cluster.
 We have created a repository for you to submit your code.
 The repository is at